Report

 Excel

-File password: The password you need to enter in order to open the Excel file.
+File password: The password you need to enter in order to open an Excel file.

 Do not export hidden rows/Do not export hidden columns: Set up whether or not to export the hidden rows or columns.